linnkhant07/CS3A-Projects-IntroToOOP/README.md

 Welcome to the Data Structure Projects Repository for the Introduction to Object-Oriented Programming (OOP) class!

-## Introduction
+## Overview

-This repository serves as a collection of all the projects completed throughout the Introduction to OOP course, focusing on various data structure implementations and applications.
+This repository serves as a collection of all the projects completed throughout the OOP and Data Structures C++ course, focusing on various data structure implementations and applications.
 From AVL trees to stacks and queues, each project demonstrates a fundamental understanding of different data structures commonly used in software development.

 ## Contents